zio/zio-metrics-legacy/docs/essentials/prometheus.md

 ## Dependency Injection with ZLayers
 A common principle in functional programming is to execute the effects `at the end of the world` in your application.
-This basically means that you will write pure functions by wrapping your effectul code in ZIO and you execute them from your top-most functions, i.e. in `main` or as close as possible to `main`.
+This basically means that you will write pure functions by wrapping your effectful code in ZIO and you execute them from your top-most functions, i.e. in `main` or as close as possible to `main`.
 Unfortunately, this has the effect (pun intended) of creating a tree-like structure of nested functions.

-Let's say, for instanc,e you have a `Router` which calls a `Service` which calls 2 different functions, `MeasuringPoint1` and `MeasuringPoint2` where you need to count something.
+Let's say, for instance, you have a `Router` which calls a `Service` which calls 2 different functions, `MeasuringPoint1` and `MeasuringPoint2` where you need to count something.
 If you `register` the counter in `MyRoutes` then you need to pass the counter downstream first to `MyService1` and then to the MeasuringPoint